 With global trade in manufacturing flourishing in the past few decades, a move toward protectionism promises to reshape the global trade outlook.
 American protectionism led by the Trump administration has generated high tariffs on aluminum, automobiles, steel, and more.
 The election of Jair Bolsonaro in Brazil threatens to jeopardise an already complex relationship between the EU and MERCOSUR.

 However, the European Union continues to strike deals to increase free trade.
 After nearly five years of negotiations, the EU agreed the largest free trade deal in its history with Japan, and enhanced market access with China.
 Further talks are underway with the Association of South East Asian Nations, Australia, and New Zealand.

 With the WTO in a delicate balance, tension threatens to bring far-reaching consequences.
 While Brussels tries to improve trade relations with the US, further negotiations will take place in 2019.
 Procurement and supply chain organisations will need to continue their sourcing efforts to find alternative suppliers, consider what-if scenarios, and jump on new opportunities.
 By planning ahead for potential service changes or disruptions, teams can contain costs.

-Learn more about the economic factors impacting procurement in the UK and the EU in our white paper, Brexit and Beyond: A Guide to Procurement in 2019.
+Learn more about the economic factors impacting procurement in the UK and the EU in our upcoming webinar on Brexit and Beyond: Complexity and Transparencytaking place 5th March 2021 at 10AM GMT.